miguelknals/MTEvalPoC/README.md

 ## 1.5 2nd test -  Cross-Lingual Similarity Estimation of MT proposals using a Hugging Face Sentence-BERT models

 Many times we do not have a human translation, so we cannot verify the MT quality.
 One line of work has been based on the sentence encoding (using sentence encoders).
 An encoder maps sentences with vectors.
 Sentences with similar representation vectors, are similar (semantically) .
-Based on this idea, there is BERTScore, based on transformer BERT language models, that can be trained or distilled to create agnostic language embedding, and then use cousins similarity to compare the sentences.

 The SBERT.net (https://www.sbert.net/docs/pretrained_models.html) provides a list of some models we can use, All the ones with "multilingual" are able to be used,  In Hugging Face (https://huggingface.co/sentence-transformers) there is even a larger list).
 You can easily create some python implementation.
 Here, paraphrase-xlm-r-multilingual-v1, based in xml-RoBERTa, a model well know for agnostic language embbeding. paraphrase-xlm-r-multilingual-v1